 Dip an old toothbrush or a small soft-bristled brush in a dab of heavy-duty liquid laundry detergent or an enzyme-based stain remover.
-Working on a flat surface, use the brush to work the detergent into both sides for the laces.
+Use the brush to work the detergent into both sides for the laces, working on a flat surface.

 A heavy-duty laundry detergent like Tide or Persil contains the necessary enzymes to break apart heavy soil and stains.
-If you are using a less expensive detergent, use an enzyme-based stain remover to tackle the heavy grime.
+If you use a less expensive detergent, use an enzyme-based stain remover to tackle the heavy grime.

 Place the Laces in a Mesh Laundry Bag